-createAbsoluteSourceStamps This option only has effect when using multiple codebases.
+createAbsoluteSourceStamps (optional) This option only has effect when using multiple codebases.
 When True, it uses the last seen revision for each codebase that does not have a change.
-When False, the default value, codebases without changes will use the revision from the codebases argument.
+When False (the default), codebases without changes will use the revision from the codebases argument.

-onlyIfChanged If this is true, then builds will not be scheduled at the designated time unless the specified branch has seen an important change since the previous build.
+onlyIfChanged (optional) If this is True, then builds will not be scheduled at the designated time unless the specified branch has seen an important change since the previous build.
+By default this setting is False.